Site-specific at NCBS archives, nine documents piles, inkjet print and pencil on mitsumata paper, 20cm x 30cm

 (Photo credit: Ravi K.B.)

 The first image shows one of the annotations left by someone in audience.
 I invited people to co-read with me in an asynchronous manner, and leave re-annotations upon my annotations on Sankaran’s field notes.
-The reading room was open for 10 days, where I was adding new pages to the document piles everyday, and the room would shift its meaning, with a three-note conversation that was happening between Sankaran, me and the audience.
+The work is made on mitsumata paper, to emulate the original notes, that made the visitors believe they were writing on Sankaran’s original notes, shifting the perception of how one engages with an archival object is meant to not be touched, and going back in time to Sankaran.
+The reading room was open for ten days, where I was adding new pages to the document piles everyday, and the room would shift its meaning, with a three-note conversation that was happening between Sankaran, me and the audience.
 The room could accommodate only two people at a time, which made for a close experience.